The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Cartier Loop

-Access- although it is not paved the largest public parking space is near the corner of Slagle and Rath Avenues.
-There is no parking for the general public in Cartier Park.
-It might be difficult to get a wheelchair from the dirt parking to the paved trail, but once on the trail this would be a pleasant "stroll."
+Accessibility- It might be difficult to get a wheelchair from the dirt parking to the paved trail, but once on the trail this would be a pleasant "stroll."

 Restrictions- Dogs must be leashed.
 Slagle east of the loop trail is one way west, and Plank east of the loop trail is one way east.